A week in Las Vegas: your 7-day Sin City itinerary

 Mob Museum

-If you’re interested in mob movies or the history of organized crime, then a visit to the Mob Museum is a smart idea.
+If you have any interest at all in mob movies or the history of organized crime, then a visit to the Mob Museum is a must.
 This engaging museum includes interactive, high-tech exhibits, unique artifacts and objects, plus previously unknown information about the history of organized crime in America.
+Stroll the rogues' gallery, slip into the secret speakeasy for a Prohibition-era cocktail, and watch out for dodgy-looking men in pinstripe suits, braces and fedoras.

 Downtown Container Park

-You’ll see this park during your Fremont Street tour, but it’s worth coming back here to enjoy the plethora of activities going on in this park – especially during the spring and summer months.
-Explore shops and galleries, a playground, and restaurants, and partake in periodic special events.
-There’s enough here to spend an entire afternoon, or just an hour or two.
+You’ll visit this park during your Fremont Street tour, but it’s worth coming back later to enjoy the plethora of activities on offer – especially during the spring and summer months.
+Explore shops and galleries, a playground, and restaurants, and get involved in seasonal special events.

-Spend your last day of the trip exploring one of the country’s most amazing natural wonders – the one and only Grand Canyon.
-This full-day tour provides round-trip transportation out to the South Rim of the Canyon, a tour of Grand Canyon Village and top viewpoints, trails, and attractions, plus a picnic lunch and snacks.
+Last (but very definitely not least) on our list is perhaps the most memorable way to round off your week in Las Vegas.
+For here's your chance to experience one of the most incredible natural wonders on the planet – the one and only Grand Canyon.
+This full-day tour provides round-trip transportation out to the Canyon's South Rim, with a tour of Grand Canyon Village, viewpoints, trails and attractions, plus a picnic lunch and snacks.

-En route, you’ll also pass over the Mike O’Callaghan-Pat Tillman Memorial Bridge (the perfect place to see the Hoover Dam from), through the Mojave Desert, and by Route 66.
+En route, you’ll also pass over the Mike O’Callaghan-Pat Tillman Memorial Bridge (the perfect place to catch a glimpse of the Hoover Dam), through the Mojave Desert and past Route 66.

 Katie Sagal